-Resource Conservation and Recovery Act (RCRA)
+Resource Conservation and Recovery Act

-The second Federal regulation governing pesticide use is the Resource Conservation and Recovery Act (RCRA) of 1976.
+The second Federal regulation governing pesticide use is the Resource Conservation and Recovery Act of 1976.
 RCRA is designed to extensively monitor hazardous wastes.
 The act identifies solid wastes that are hazardous and sets forth requirements that govern their handling, storage, and disposal.
 This law applies to all hazardous wastes unless they are specifically exempted.

-The act is administered by the EPA, with assistance from the Materials Transportation Bureau of the U.S. Department of Transportation.
-The major provisions of the act for controlling hazardous wastes include:
+The EPA administers the act with assistance from the Materials Transportation Bureau of the U.S. Department of Transportation.
+The major provisions of the act for controlling hazardous wastes include-

-1. A definition of "hazardous waste."

-2. A manifest system to monitor hazardous waste from its generation to its disposal.
-This system is frequently called "cradle to grave tracking."

-3. A permit requirement for facilities that treat, store, or dispose of hazardous waste.

-4. A requirement that every State must have a hazardous waste program.
+- 1. A definition of "hazardous waste." - A manifest system to monitor hazardous waste from its generation to its disposal.
+This system is frequently called "cradle to grave tracking." - A permit requirement for facilities that treat, store, or dispose of hazardous waste. - 4.
+A requirement that every State must have a hazardous waste program.